 Endocrine disruptions

-Thyroid dysfunction is very often the cause of such symptoms.
-According to statistics, 4% of the population of our planet suffer from autoimmune thyroiditis.
+A dysfunction of the thyroid gland very often causes such symptoms.
+According to statistics, 4% of the population of our planet suffers from autoimmune thyroiditis.
 In this case, the immune system mistakenly attacks the thyroid gland.

 Chronic fatigue syndrome, symptoms and treatment